neofob/quickscope/README.md

 Installing: See file INSTALL.
 This is a standard GNU autotools package.
 In a shell run: './configure'; 'make'; and 'make install'.

-To build it from the github repository source files run the 'bootctrap' script before configure.
+To build it from the github repository source files run the 'bootstrap' script before configure.

 So build it and then run **qs_demo**.  qs_demo will let you get a